yayneek/Control-system-portfolio/README.md

 # Portfolio

 This repository showcases selected projects related to control systems, including underactuated systems and ADRC (Active Disturbance Rejection Control) regulator design and tuning.
-Each project includes a description of the problem, implementation, and sample results.
+Each project includes a description of the problem, implementation, and results.

 ---